productdevbookcom/ts-i18n/README.md

 - [ ] Add more documentation
 - [ ] Add more examples
 - [ ] Path auto language files import

+## Source

+The project will continue by translating TS from [airbnb polyglot.js](https://github.com/airbnb/polyglot.js) codes and adding additional features.
+The codes in some places have changed.
+Thank you airbnb. :heart:

 ## License